cesarvr/blog/content/post/istio-2.md

 ```

-We run our application again, to see the new changes:
+When we run our application again, we can see now we are able to tell what resources the browser is trying to get access to:

 ```
-node app.js
+node sitio.js

 #Listening for request in 8080!!
 #endpoint:  { '/': 1 }